| |

 of your investment and can set the foundation for a sound Mutual Fund investment

+strategy.
 Once you have a clear strategy in mind, you now have to choose which Mutual Fund

 and scheme you want to invest in.
 The offer document of the scheme tells you its